lovaicv/etiqa-demo/README.md

 # etiqa-demo

-how to build and run using Android Studio
+How to build and run using Android Studio
 1. Clone using Android Studio
 2. connect iPhone or Android phone
 3. flutter run > to run app